IDMNYU/IDM_Faculty_FAQ/s2023_tldr.md

 ## Resources
 There are a load of resources that have emerged in the last year+ for online and remote pedagogy.
 Tandon and NYU have a coulpe places for instructional support as well.

+## IDM Public Events calendar
+ [IDM Public calendar of events](https://calendar.google.com/calendar/u/1?cid=ZDZmcTVqMWg4NHBnN3NhcW9sdnZzMjhiM2NAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) (includes University dates, thesis, senior project, show, public talks, etc.).
+If you have a public facing event you would like to add to the calendar, please email Kazi Rahman.

 ### Teaching/classroom resources
 - [NYU Central Remote Instruction Support](https://www.nyu.edu/faculty/teaching-and-learning-resources/remote-instruction-support.html) &mdash; How-to with Zoom, Classes, NYU Stream, etc.